TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experiment

 \subsection{Overall Performance}

 \textbf{Main Results.} We optimize one adversarial patch per task, leveraging the data from 25 different object layout instances and further evaluate it on 10 unseen layout instances.
 As shown in Table~\ref{tab:main}, \textbf{TRAP} consistently outperforms all baselines on InstructVLA and GraspVLA by a large margin.
-On MolmoACT, \textbf{TRAP} achieves performance comparable to the CoT-only baseline (48.06\% vs. 49.52\%).
-However, we observe that \textbf{TRAP} demonstrates higher hijack scores (0.3904 vs. 0.3422), suggesting a better alignment with the benign behavior of VLAs.
+On MolmoAct, \textbf{TRAP} achieves performance comparable to that of \hzx{$\text{TRAP}_\text{CoT-only}$} (48.06\% vs. 49.52\%).
+However, we observe that \textbf{TRAP} demonstrates higher hijack scores (0.3904 vs. 0.3422), \hzx{suggesting that its generated trajectories better conform to the VLA’s nominal behavior patterns.}

-Notably, on the MolmoACT and GraspVLA, both \textbf{TRAP} and the CoT-only baseline significantly surpass the Action-only method.
-This underscores the critical role of CoT in reasoning-based VLAs: once the CoT is successfully hijacked, the subsequent action predictions become highly susceptible to manipulation.
-However, the efficacy of the CoT-only approach diminishes on InstructVLA.
-Upon closer inspection, we find that although InstructVLA produces the target CoT (specifically, subtask predictions), its action generation suffers from severe mode collapse, often degenerating into repetitive outputs.
-In contrast, \textbf{TRAP} incorporates an explicit action loss, which effectively constrains the model within a plausible behavioral manifold, as shown in Figure~\ref{fig:t-SNE}.
-This demonstrates the necessity of joint optimization to maintain action stability during the attack.
+Notably, on the MolmoAct and GraspVLA, both \textbf{TRAP} and the \hzx{$\text{TRAP}_\text{CoT-only}$} significantly surpass the Action Attack method.
+This underscores the critical role of CoT in reasoning VLAs: once the CoT is successfully hijacked, the subsequent action predictions become highly susceptible to manipulation.
+However, the efficacy of the \hzx{$\text{TRAP}_\text{CoT-only}$} approach diminishes on InstructVLA. \hzx{A closer inspection shows that, although InstructVLA can generate the target CoT, \textit{i.e.}, the desired subtask predictions, its action outputs exhibit severe mode collapse and often degenerate into repetitive behaviors.
+In contrast, \textbf{TRAP} mitigates this issue by incorporating an explicit action loss, which constrains the model toward a plausible behavioral manifold.
+These results suggest that \hzx{$\text{TRAP}_\text{CoT-only}$} is effective when corrupted CoT can be reliably propagated to the action decoder, while \textbf{TRAP} is necessary when the CoT-to-action coupling is weak or unstable, where action-level supervision helps translate hijacked reasoning into executable target behaviors.}

 Crucially, \textbf{TRAP} exhibits remarkable generalization capabilities.
-When evaluated on 10 unseen object layouts, \textbf{TRAP} maintains near-identical performance to the training instances (e.g., 51.60\% vs. 52.54\% average ASR).
+When evaluated on 10 unseen object layouts, \textbf{TRAP} maintains near-identical performance to the training instances (\textit{e.g.}, 51.60\% vs. 52.54\% average ASR).
 This minimal performance decay demonstrates that \textbf{TRAP} learns layout-invariant adversarial features rather than over-fitting to specific spatial configurations.